Educational Requirements

 Pros

-- High demand for skilled plumbers.
+- High demand for skilled plumbers in India.

-- Opportunity for self-employment.
+- Opportunity for self-employment and entrepreneurship.

-- Relatively short training period.
+- Relatively short training period compared to other trades.

-- Contribute to public health.
+- Contribution to public health and sanitation.

 Cons